Danville, California: Government

 According to the California Secretary of State, as of February 10, 2019, Danville has 30,076 registered voters.
 Of those, 10,412 (34.6%) are registered Democrats, 10,381 (34.5%) are registered Republicans, and 7,963 (26.5%) have declined to state a political party.

 Throughout its history until 2008, Danville was a Republican stronghold in presidential elections.
 Ronald Reagan carried it by a 3-to-1 margin in 1984.
 However, in 2008, Barack Obama became the first Democrat to carry Danville in a presidential election.
 He narrowly won it again in 2012 with a plurality.
 Hillary Clinton carried it in 2016 by nearly 24 points and Joe Biden won it by nearly 29 points in 2020.

 The Town of Danville has a Council–manager government, with a five-person Town Council and an appointed Town Manager.
 Council members' terms are four years.
 Each year, in December, the council selects a new mayor to take office in January.
-The current Mayor of Danville is Newell Arnerich.
+The current mayor of Danville is Renee Morgan.

 Danville has its own police department, which consists of 42 full-time employees, including 30 Officers and 12 civilian support staff.
 In addition, it has 8 Reserve officers and 32 volunteers.
 Allan Shields is the current police chief.

 The San Ramon Valley Fire Protection District (SRVFPD) provides fire protection for Danville.
 A Special District, it covers 155 square miles includes the following communities: Alamo, Blackhawk, Diablo, the City of San Ramon, the southern boundary of Morgan Territory and the Tassajara Valley, all located in Contra Costa County.

 Education

 Public schools

-Danville Schools are included in the San Ramon Valley Unified School District.
+All of Danville is within the San Ramon Valley Unified School District.